astropy/astropy/docs/io/votable/index.rst

 `~astropy.io.votable.exceptions.VOTableSpecWarning` and can be turned off using the standard Python `warnings` module.

-Missing values
+Missing Values
 --------------

-Any value in the table may be "missing".  `astropy.io.votable` stores a Numpy masked array in each `~astropy.io.votable.tree.Table` instance.
-This behaves like an ordinary Numpy masked array, except for variable-length fields.
-For those fields, the datatype of the column is "object" and another Numpy masked array is stored there.
+Any value in the table may be "missing". `astropy.io.votable` stores a  ``numpy`` masked array in each `~astropy.io.votable.tree.Table` instance.
+This behaves like an ordinary ``numpy`` masked array, except for variable-length fields.
+For those fields, the datatype of the column is "object" and another ``numpy`` masked array is stored there.
-Therefore, operations on variable length columns will not work -- this is simply because variable length columns are not directly supported by Numpy masked arrays.
+Therefore, operations on variable-length columns will not work — this is because variable-length columns are not directly supported by ``numpy`` masked arrays.

-Datatype mappings
+Datatype Mappings
 -----------------

-The datatype specified by a ``FIELD`` element is mapped to a Numpy type according to the following table:
+The datatype specified by a ``FIELD`` element is mapped to a ``numpy`` type according to the following table:

   ================================ =========================
-  VOTABLE type                     Numpy type
+  VOTABLE type                     NumPy type
   ================================ =========================
   boolean                          b1
   -------------------------------- -------------------------